Shop by RoomBathroomShower Filters

 Jolie

+My Jolie shower head review is close to the top of the uncertified category.
 Jolie gives you more specifics than most of the other companies in this section— their chlorine removal rate, as tested in-house, is 85% for 90 days which both sounds real and is a great number (as opposed to others that might say it’s 99.9%…but only for a week).
 It probably does not remove heavy metals or minerals with much efficiency, but without third party testing, it’s impossible to know.
 This is still a great option for softening skin and hair, if that is your main focus.
 Filter is built into sprayer, so you can’t attach this inline to a handheld shower hose.
 But, it is very aesthetically pleasing!

 Kitsch

-Kitsch, like most other filters here, uses a combination of KDF and calcium sulfite.
+Kitsch, like most other shower purifier filters here, uses a combination of KDF and calcium sulfite.
 They disclose that their filters contain 86% KDF, which is nice, since it’s the gold standard for chlorine removal for shower filters, so you want to know there’s a lot in it.
 And, refreshingly, they really don’t make exaggerated claims about contaminant removal— just that their product will make your hair softer and shinier.
 I really appreciate that, since it won’t trip anyone up thinking their filter is doing more for their health than it really is.
 Attaches to any standard shower head or handheld shower hose.

 Filterbaby

 Filterbaby makes shower filters that get great before-and-after reviews.
 While I’m deeply skeptical that it is able to truly remove a meaningful amount of Arsenic, for example (this is best done by RO or ion exchange at cold temperatures- read more below), they do say via email that they have done internal testing and are working toward gaining NSF 42, 53, and 177 certification.
 That means it could potentially be verified to remove more than just chlorine which would be very impressive.
 We’ll see!
 Attaches to any standard shower head or handheld shower hose.
+Comes in shiny silver, gold, and rose gold finishes, and in a few geometric shapes.

 Canopy